 But using this type of video interview is limiting.
 It has all the drawbacks of the in-person interview – coordinating schedules, taking time out of everyone's schedule, negatively impacted by bias, just to name a few), plus a few new interview woes.
 Things like connectivity issues, technical problems, sharing important and thoughtful information while you're accidentally on mute.
 All the hiccups of your regular Zoom meetings, but with higher stakes – for both your hiring team and the candidates.

 A better option is to use a video interviewing platform – specifically one that allows for asynchronous interviews.
+An asynchronous video interview is a pre-recorded interview format where candidates respond to standardized questions on their own time, without a live interviewer present.
 These video interviews are designed to ease the burden associated with the traditional interviewing style.
 An asynchronous video interview allows you to pre-record your questions, lets candidates take the interview whenever and wherever works best for them, and enables your hiring team to review interviews at any time that works for their busy schedules.

 Here are the five things you need to know in order to create a video interview that helps you choose the strongest candidates.